BBC Alba chiefs demand review of £20m funding deal to tackle 'second-rate' service for Gaelic viewers

 Senior figures says the quota stands in "stark contrast" to the commitment from the BBC that no more than half of the content on the channel launched earlier this year will be repeats.

-MG Alba also claims the channel, which was launched 10 years ago,l is "technically disadvantaged" in comparison to other public service channels because its shows are broadcast in a poorer picture quality.
+MG Alba also claims the channel, which was launched 10 years ago, is "technically disadvantaged" in comparison to other public service channels because its shows are broadcast in a poorer picture quality.

+The BBC announced £40 million in new funding for Scottish content in 2017, when it unveiled plans for the new channel, which launched in February of this year with a £32 million budget.

 Writing in MG Alba's annual review, chair Allan MacDonald said: "The overall framework for Gaelic media provision urgently needs to be reviewed and invigorated.